DrugLib.com — Drug Information Portal

 Clinical Details

-Official title: A Multicenter, Open-Label, Randomized Study to Assess the Metabolics, Efficacy, and Safety of Once-Daily Darunavir Versus Atazanavir in HIV-Infected Treatment-naïve Adult Patients
+Official title: A Multicenter, Open-label, Randomized Study to Assess the Metabolics, Efficacy, and Safety of Once-daily Darunavir Versus Atazanavir in HIV-infected Treatment-naive Adult Patients

-Detailed description: The purpose of this study is to expand our understanding of the metabolic effects of darunaivr/ritonavir (DRV/r) in HIV-infected patients.
-This is a phase 4, multicenter, open-label, randomized (study drug assigned by chance), comparative study designed to compare changes in lipid, glucose, and insulin parameters in HIV-infected, anti-retroviral (ARV) naïve patients treated with DRV/r 800/100 mg once daily (QD) versus atazanavir/ritonavir (ATV/r) 300/100 mg QD in combination with a common background of tenofovir (FTC)/ emtricitabine (TDF) 200/300 mg QD.
+Detailed description: The purpose of this study is to expand our understanding of the metabolic effects of darunavir/ritonavir (DRV/r) in HIV-infected patients.
+This is a phase 4, multicenter, open-label, randomized (study drug assigned by chance), comparative study designed to compare changes in lipid, glucose, and insulin parameters in HIV-infected, anti-retroviral (ARV) naive patients treated with DRV/r 800/100 mg once daily (QD) versus atazanavir/ritonavir (ATV/r) 300/100 mg QD in combination with a common background of emtricitabine (FTC)/ tenofovir (TDF) 200/300 mg QD.
 In addition, changes in inflammatory markers will be measured.
 A substudy of the parent study TMC114HIV4023 will evaluate insulin sensitivity and endothelial function in a subset of patients.
-The study will be conducted at up to 12 study sites in the United States.
-Approximately 60 HIV-1 infected, treatment-naïve adult patients will be enrolled in the study.
+The study will be conducted at approximately 16 study sites in the United States.
+Approximately 60 HIV-1 infected, treatment-naive adult patients will be enrolled in the study.
 Screening will take place during a 4-week period.
-At the baseline visit, eligible patients will be randomized in a 1: 1 ratio to receive DRV/r 800/100 mg QD or ATV/r 300/100 mg QD administered in combination with a fixed-dose background regimen consisting of tenofovir (FTC)/emtricitabine (TDF) 200/300 mg.
+At the baseline visit, eligible patients will be randomized in a 1: 1 ratio to receive DRV/r 800/100 mg QD or ATV/r 300/100 mg QD administered in combination with a fixed-dose background regimen consisting of emtricitabine (FTC)/tenofovir (TDF) 200/300 mg once daily.
 The treatment period is 48 weeks.
-Study assessments will be performed at clinic visits at the end of weeks 2, 4, 12, 24, 36, and 48.
+Study assessments will be performed at clinic visits at the end of weeks 4, 8, 12, 24, 36, and 48.
 The primary endpoint will be assessed at week 12.
 All patients will return for follow up visits 1 week and 4 weeks after the completion of study treatment.
 During the treatment period, the patient will be seen at regular visits during which the investigator will assess the patient's medical condition, any Adverse Events and study drug compliance.
 Laboratory evaluations for efficacy and safety will be done at regular visits as well as blood pressure monitoring.
-Twenty patients (10 randomized to receive DRV/r and 10 randomized to receive ATV/r) who meet additional entry criteria will be enrolled in the substudy.
+Up to twenty patients (evenly randomized to receive DRV/r or ATV/r) who meet additional entry criteria will be enrolled in the substudy.
 The study hypothesis is the change in triglycerides and other lipids from baseline to week 12 will be similar in the DRV/r arm versus the ATV/r arm.
 The substudy hypothesis is that DRV/r will not adversely affect insulin sensitivity or endothelial function during 12 weeks of therapy, and the change from baseline in insulin sensitivity and endothelial function will be similar in the DRV/r arm versus the ATV/r arm.
 During the treatment period, the patient will be seen at regular visits during which the investigator will assess the patient's medical condition, any Adverse Events and study drug compliance.
 Laboratory evaluations for efficacy and safety will be done at regular visits as well as blood pressure monitoring.
+Patients will be randomized in a 1: 1 ratio to receive darunavir/ritonavir 800/100 mg once daily (QD) plus emtricitabine (FTC)/tenofovir (TDF) 200/300 mg QD or atazanavir/ritonavir 300/100 mg QD plus emtricitabine (FTC)/tenofovir (TDF) for 48 weeks.

 Eligibility